Tonis81/Jornadas_ARSENCIA_2024_en/README.md

 ><div style="overflow: hidden;">
 ><img src="Photo Susana.png" style="zoom:40%; float: left; margin-right: 10px;" />
 ><p>Susana Díaz Coto - <a href="mailto:Susana.Diaz.Coto@hitchcock.org">Susana.Diaz.Coto@hitchcock.org</a>.
-Ph.D. in Mathematics and Statistics from the University of Oviedo and Senior Scientist at Dartmouth Health.
-Currently, she provides methodological support in Statistics to the research groups of the Department of Orthopedics.
-Previously, she worked as a Scientific Researcher in the Department of Epidemiology at Dartmouth College, collaborating on the New Hampshire Birth Cohort Study (NHBCS) and Environmental Children's Health Outcomes (ECHO) studies.
-She also collaborates as a Statistician in the INMA study.
-Research line: non-parametric estimation of methods for evaluating the discriminatory capacity of biomarkers in binary classification problems.</p>
+PhD in Mathematics and Statistics from the University of Oviedo and Senior Scientist at Dartmouth Health, where she currently provides methodological support in Statistics to the Department of Orthopedics.
+Previously, she worked in the Department of Epidemiology at Dartmouth College, collaborating on the NHBCS and ECHO studies.
+She also collaborates on the INMA study.
+Her research focuses on nonparametric estimation methods for evaluating the discriminatory capacity of biomarkers in binary classification problems.</p>
 ></div>

 ><div style="overflow: hidden;">